 The following list is provided for our clients who may need additional services for continuum of care and/or for family members who need information and support.

-Davidson Lifeline started as a town initiative, led by citizens, to address a devastating number of suicides and attempted suicides.
+Started as a town initiative and led by citizens, Davidson Lifeline to address a devastating number of suicides and attempted suicides.
 The community, in partnership with CHS, CMS, MHA and others, banned together to try to eliminate barriers to mental health services.
 They offer education, events, and resources.

-The mission of NAMI–Charlotte is to protect the dignity of and improve the quality of life for individuals and their families living with the effects of severe and persistent mental health conditions through advocacy, education, and support.
+NAMI's mission is to protect the dignity of and improve the quality of life for individuals and their families living with the effects of severe and persistent mental health conditions through advocacy, education, and support.
 They have support groups, education, and a lot of resources such as a suggested reading list.

-PFLAG Charlotte, founded in 1987, is an official chapter of PFLAG National - a national organization of parents, families, friends and allies united with LGBTQ people to advance equality and to promote a world that is safe and inclusive for LGBTQ family members and friends.
+Founded in 1987, PFLAG Charlotte is an official chapter of PFLAG National - a national organization of parents, families, friends and allies united with LGBTQ people to advance equality and to promote a world that is safe and inclusive for LGBTQ family members and friends.

 Teen Health Connection is a healthcare practice that provides medical and mental health education services for adolescents ages 11 to 22.
 They are a medical home that offers comprehensive, integrated healthcare services delivered by a multidisciplinary team of adolescent specialists in a safe, family-centered environment.

 This organization provides counseling, training, education, transportation, job placement, assistive technology and other support services to people with disabilities.